dynatrace-wwse/codespaces-synchronizer/docs/resources.md

 --8<-- "snippets/resources.js"

 Below is a curated list of resources to help you get the most out of Dynatrace, Codespaces, and modern development best practices.
-These links will deepen your understanding, improve your workflow, and keep you up to date with the latest trends.
+These links will deepen your understanding and keep you up to date with the latest trends.

 ---